-With the exception of second-admit programs, SEM 140 is required of all students.
+Except for second-admit programs, SEM 140 is required of all students.

 Students enrolled in SEM 140 Seminar in Life Pathways are expected to bring their own laptops or similar devices to every class for their use in the course.
 For technical specifications and to learn about the possibility of using financial aid to purchase an appropriate device, refer to the Jackson College website at www.jccmi.edu/tbz.